bigardone/bigardone.github.com/source/blog/2018-01-06-phoenix-elm-landing-page-pt-3.html.markdown

 So, if everything goes as expected, `subscribe/1` receives the `lead_params` and validates them against a lead changeset, verifying the token using the client, inserting the lead and returning a tuple containing it.
-On the other hand, if the token validation returns {:ok,
+On the other hand, if the token validation returns `{:ok,
-%{success: false}}, which means that is not valid, it returns a `{:error, :invalid_recaptcha_token}` tuple.
+	%{success: false}}`, which means that is not valid, it returns a `{:error, :invalid_recaptcha_token}` tuple.

 Let' write some tests to check that everything is currently behaving as it